nedamhs/density-sensitivity-classification/README.md

 # Density Sensitivity ML Pipeline

-A machine learning pipeline for predicting density sensitivity in chemical reactions using molecular strucuture and Coulomb matrices.
+A machine learning pipeline for classifying density sensitivity in DFT chemical reactions, enabling identification of reactions where density-corrected DFT (DC-DFT) may be required.

 ## 🔬 Project Overview